re-mote-sensing/re-mote/RyanTyrrell19/Planner.md

 3. Unify Code between projects and get on the same page for the different setups (Trackers, nodes, Gateway, relyers)

+4. See if Can put GPS into sleep mode (i.e. use Enable Pin) via commands using U-center

 1. Solder pins on water sensor
 7. Check range of RFM95 Modules